roszenil/mytutorials/docs/discrete/mk2_visualizacionEnglish.md

 ## Hypothesis testing: Are the transition rates between states equal?

 One of the advantages of using posterior distribution is that we can quickly assess which parameters might be equal or different.
-However, the formal approach is to present a test statistic about the diference.
-How do we formalize this test in a Bayesian framework?
+The formal approach is to present a test statistic representing the difference.
+How do we creat this test in a Bayesian framework?

-We build a summary statistic $$D= q_{01}-q_{10}$$ because difference and we plot it.
+We build a summary statistic $$D= q_{01}-q_{10}$$, that is the difference between rates and we plot it

 ```
 # Using ggplot2